The directions of conscience are infallible when they demand from us not that we affirm our animal personality, but sacrifice it.

 Wisdom consists in obeying the universal illusion without being deceived by it.

 I think that reason inevitably leads us to the realization that everything material is only a dream within a dream.
 Only the sense of duty and moral obligation can take us out of the sphere of magical dreams.
-Only conscience tears us away from the charm of Maya; it dispels the vapors of kif, the hallucinations of opium and the tranquility of mediative indifference.
+Only conscience tears us away from the charm of Maya; it dispels the vapors of kif, the hallucinations of opium and the tranquility of contemplative indifference.
 Our conscience is what makes us conscious of human responsibility.

-It is an alarm clock, the cry of a rooster that banishes phantoms; it is an archangel armed with a sword, who drives a human being out of his artificial paradise.
+It is an alarm clock, the cry of a rooster that banishes phantoms; it is an archangel armed with a sword who drives a human being out of his artificial paradise.

 — After Amiel